Sermons

 12 January 2020

 We don’t think about it much, but for most of us, one thing that brings us to church on Sunday is the fact that we are baptized.
-Some of us were baptized without being given any choice in the matter.
-Despite the seeming cries of disapproval at the baptismal font that we sometimes hear the… Read more
+Some of us… Read more

 Year A – The Epiphany – God’s Epiphany Mission to the Nations